If you're just getting started with static data and are importing it from Excel then read my post on this first and then come back.

 NOTE: There now (Dec-2019) exists a method to read/write in real-time to Excel files that exist on OneDrive.
 Just because you can do a thing...

 Sometimes the best thing you can do is to drop in a Data Table control, link it to your Collection, Display the Columns, and review the Collection's contents to ensure you have the data you think you have.
+Other times, the quick view in the expanded code window drop down at the top of the screen is enough.

 You can allow SharePoint and other data sources to create Collections for you automatically, but doing this manually a few times will help you understand what is going on when these things just...don't...work.